Patient Education

 First-Line Medications for Nerve Pain Relief

-The most successful nerve pain treatments were originally developed for other conditions, such as seizures or depression.
-However, they have proven highly effective in calming overactive nerve pathways.
+The commonly used nerve pain treatments were originally developed for other conditions, such as seizures or depression.
+They may help calm overactive nerve pathways for selected patients, but response and side effects vary.

 1. Anticonvulsants (Gabapentin, Pregabalin)